 - Awareness – Organizations may lack the knowledge that alternatives to manual testing exist.

-- Skill Set – Testers may lack skills set required to be successful with test automation tools.
+- Skill Set – Testers may lack the skills set required to be successful with automated software testing tools.

 - Cost – Organizations may not have enough budget to invest in the tools.